Esper89/Subnautica-TerrainPatcher/.github/ISSUE_TEMPLATE/bug-report.md

 If applicable, add screenshots to help explain your problem.

 **Log File**
-Please upload your `qmodmanager_log-Subnautica.txt` or `qmodmanager_log-SubnauticaZero.txt` file, located in the same folder as your `Subnautica.exe`.
+Please upload your `LogOutput.log` file, located in the `BepInEx` folder.

 **Please complete the following version information:**
- - Subnautica/Below Zero: Update 87
+ - Subnautica/Below Zero: Living Large Update/What the Dock Update
- - TerrainPatcher: v0.4
+ - TerrainPatcher: v1.0.0
  - Other mods...?

 **Additional context**